vanyadelova/accordion-widget/README.md

 ## [DEMO]()

 ## What this project is about
 This is my own attempt at the Progress' task.
-The goal of this task is to create an Accordion widget initialized from KendoUI datasource.
+The goal of this task is to create an Accordion widget.
 The app should include the following features:

 - **Can be initialized either from markup, data object or KendoUI datasource**
 - **Supports templates when bound to datasourcet**